 But some Democrats and public school representatives said Fresen's findings aren't the whole picture.

-They said requiring accountable spending of taxpayers’ dollars is a conversation worth having, but they said Fresen’s conclusions over-simplify how school construction projects are funded.
-In addition to state aide, districts have their own local sources of revenue — such as local sales tax and bond referenda — which they’ve had to rely on more and more as the state has cut funding and shifted dollars to charter schools.
+They said requiring accountable spending of taxpayers' dollars is a conversation worth having, but that Fresen's conclusions over-simplify how school construction projects are funded.
+In addition to state aid, districts have their own local sources of revenue — such as local sales tax and bond referendums — which they've had to rely on more and more as the state has cut funding and shifted dollars to charter schools.

 Referencing funding requests from public school representatives, Fresen urged House members last week to analyze how capital dollars are being spent and to not take school officials' pleas for more money "hook, line and sinker."
 He indicated — citing his findings — that schools should make better spending choices, rather than asking for more money.

 "You'll see a very disturbing pattern," he said of the data he had his committee staff compile.